 If you are unable to perform your duties as a physician, you are aware of the need to insure the replacement of that income with quality disability insurance from the right insurance company.

-Some of the features to look for in disability insurance policy for physicians:
+Some of the attributes to look for in disability insurance policy for physicians:

 - It should be backed by a financially strong disability insurance company with top financial strength ratings from the independent rating services.
 Financial strength is the first consideration.
 After all you will be making a “deposit of your future earnings” with this financial institution in the event of your disability i.e. they’ll be the “bank” that holds your income.
 Make sure it’s strong.